pydata/bottleneck/README.rst

 **Windows**

-In order to compile the C code in dsna you need a Windows version of the gcc compiler.
-MinGW (Minimalist GNU for Windows) contains gcc and has been used to successfully compile dsna on Windows.
+In order to compile the C code in Bottleneck you need a Windows version of the gcc compiler.
+MinGW (Minimalist GNU for Windows) contains gcc and has been used to successfully compile Bottleneck on Windows.

 Install MinGW and add it to your system path.
-Then install dsna with the commands::
+Then install Bottleneck with the commands::

     python setup.py build --compiler=mingw32